Try FlashBoot for 99% Bootability!

 E2B USB Hard disks (or Fixed-disk type USB Flash drives)

 Alternatively, use MakePartImage to make an image file (.imgPTN) from the ISO.
 You can then boot from an E2B USB hard disk or Removable disk without needing a 'Helper' flash drive.
-You can also boot via UEFI too!
+You can use a VM and you can also boot via UEFI too!

 Error 60: File is not contiguous or ERROR: XXXX.ISO IS NOT CONTIGUOUS (or is corrupt or missing) - Please run RMPrepUSB - CTRL+F2 or run WinContig.exe to defragment all files.